jronallo/microdata_schemaorg_example/source/code4lib.html.md

 > The type hierarchy presented on this site is not intended to be a 'global
 > ontology' of the world.
 It only covers the types of entities for which we
 > (Microsoft, Yahoo! and Google), think we can provide some special treatment
-> for, through our search engine, in the near future.
-[Schema.org Data Model](http://schema.org/docs/datamodel.html)
+> for, through our search engine, in the near future. ([Schema.org Data Model](http://schema.org/docs/datamodel.html))

 You can browse the
 [full hierarchy of the vocabulary](http://schema.org/docs/full.html) to get a feel of the bounds of the world according to search engines.

-Schema.org defines a hierarchy of types all descending from Thing.
-Thing has four properties (description, image, name, url) which are inherited by all other types.
+Schema.org defines a hierarchy of types all descending from `Thing`. `Thing` has four properties (description, image, name, url) which are inherited by all other types.
 Child types can add their own properites and in turn can have their own children types.
 Each property name has the same meaning when found in any type in the vocabulary.
-We will get to other specifics as we go through a tutorial.
+We will get to other specifics in the tutorial.

 Microdata and Schema.org have a tight connection, though each can be used without the other.